ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ##### Capability Systems / Cryptographic ACLs

+- [Cryptree](https://book.peergos.org/security/cryptree.html) - This is the core of [Peergos](https://github.com/peergos/peergos) where it allows granting and revoking read or write access to individual files or entire directories in a global filesystem.
+Peergos' variation on the [original Cryptree](https://github.com/Peergos/Peergos/raw/master/papers/wuala-cryptree.pdf) invented by Wuala, has the added benefit of being post-quantum secure already because it only inherently relies on symmetric encryption, not asymmetric.
 - [peer-base cryptographic ACLs](https://github.com/peer-base/peer-base) - These are used by [PeerPad](https://peerpad.net).
 For each user, a Public/Private key pair is generated.
 Every time a user wants to make a modification, the user signs that modification and encrypts it with a symmetric room key so that only owners of the symmetric key can change and only changes from valid peers are accepted.

 ##### Private/Disjoint Networks